chef/chef-web-docs/chef_master/source/chef_vault.rst

 password.

-It does still require that the data bag has been encrypted for the user's or client's pem and pushed to the Chef server.
+It does still require that the data bag has been encrypted for the user's or client's pem and pushed to the Chef Infra Server.
 It mixes Chef into the gem and uses it to go grab the data bag.

 Use ``chef-vault --help`` to see all all available options